Psalm 141 – No Compromise

 i.
 But my eyes are upon You: “In all times, in all places, on all occasions, I will cleave unto the Lord, and put my whole confidence in him.”
 (Clarke)

 ii.
-“That he is able to say, ‘Mine eyes are unto Thee, O God the Lord,’ is a revelation of the fact that his anchor still holds, not only against the fierce onslaught of enemies, but also against the insidious temptation to turn aside from path of rectitude in order to escape the vindictive opposition of his enemies.”
+“That he is able to say, ‘Mine eyes are unto Thee, O God the Lord,’ is a revelation of the fact that his anchor still holds, not only against the fierce onslaught of enemies, but also against the insidious temptation to turn aside from the path of rectitude in order to escape the vindictive opposition of his enemies.”
 (Morgan)

 iii.
 Remember what David said to Saul in 1 Samuel 26:19: If the LORD has stirred you up against me, let Him accept an offering.
 But if it is the children of men, may they be cursed before the LORD, for they have driven me out this day from sharing in the inheritance of the LORD, saying, “Go, serve other gods.”
-This shows that David knew that the many others lied about him to Saul, hoping to slay him with their slander.
+This shows that David knew that many others lied about him to Saul, hoping to slay him with their slander.
 It also shows that when David was a fugitive, his enemies hoped to entice him to idolatry saying, Go, serve other gods.
 David would not; in the LORD alone he took refuge.

 b.
 Keep me from the snares they have laid for me: The enemies of David were determined to destroy him, and so they set many snares, traps, and nets for him.
 David’s prayer was that they would fall into their own nets, even as he would escape safely.
 David’s trust in God was repeatedly vindicated as those who sought to destroy him were themselves destroyed.

 i.
-Keep me from the snares: “It is hard to keep out of snares which you cannot see, and to escape gins which you cannot discover.
+Keep me from the snares: “It is hard to keep out of snares which you cannot see, and to escape [snares] which you cannot discover.
 Well might the much-hunted Psalmist cry, ‘Keep me.’”
 (Spurgeon)

 ii.
-While I escape safely: “The last line (‘while, as for me—I pass right on!’) has a buoyancy worthy of the man who has slipped through many a net with the help of God, and is sure that his journey is by no means over.”
+While I escape safely: “The last line (‘while, as for me – I pass right on!’) has a buoyancy worthy of the man who has slipped through many a net with the help of God, and is sure that his journey is by no means over.”
 (Kidner)

 iii.
 “What is uppermost in the psalmist’s mind is, in any case, not the destruction of his enemies, but their being made powerless to prevent his “passing by” their snares uncaptured.”
 (Maclaren)